 How to Find When a Website Was First Published or Launched

-1. Look Up the Website (and the URL) to find the Published Date
+1. Check the Website and URL to find the Published Date

 The simplest method to identify when an article was initially published is by looking at the website.
 An online article often includes the date it was first published or last updated.
 Note that not all websites have published and edited dates.
 Most dates get inserted by the publisher or administrator.
 Regardless, it is a good option if nothing else delivers the information you need.